Billaferd/QuantumNexus/Card Creation Guidelines.md

 When creating cards for Quantum Nexus, it's crucial to consider the allocation of Domain Points and how they affect the CP (Command Points) assignment.
 Domain Points represent the card's proficiency in different domains, and they directly impact the CP cost of the card.

 1. Allocate Domain Points: Determine how many to allocate to each domain: Technology, Magic, Psionics, and Divinity.
 These points reflect the card's thematic and mechanical qualities.
 Keep in mind that each domain point contributes to the CP cost.
 2. Determine CP Contribution: Understand that each Domain Point allocated to a card adds to its CP cost.
-The specific CP contribution for each Domain Point can vary but typically falls within the range of 2 to 4 CP.
+The specific CP contribution for each Domain Point is 2 CP per domain point.
 This contribution reflects the card's specialization in a particular domain.
-For example, if a card has two domain points it would have somewhere between 4 and 8 CP.
-3. The actual point value would be up to the designer, but should fall within the values that are calculated in the step above.
-If in doubt, simply pick a random number within the range of 2 to 4 and multiply by the total number of domain points.
+3. The actual point value would be up to the designer, but should fall close to the values that are calculated in the step above.
-4. The derived cost must be balanced by the cost for stats and abilities. `Domain Points * modifier = Attack + Defense + Abilities + Range`.
+4. The derived cost must be balanced by the cost for stats and abilities. `Domain Points * 2 = Attack + Defense + Abilities + Range`.

 ## Disciplines